 Brody is called into Langley to tell Saul about Tom Walker.
 He’s tense and frustrated having to answer the same questions again.
 He sees Carrie and he cringes.
 True, he believes that he’s been called in because Carrie shared his confession to her that he killed Walker.
 It’s a “dammit, there she is” wince.
 He wants to ignore her, and maybe he was hoping he wouldn’t run into her there.
 But, maybe he was hoping he would, and he’s recoiling at his own stupidity over still wanting to see her after what she did (i.e. what he thinks she did).
 “Dammit, there she is” can mean a variety of things, can’t it?
 Whatever the case may be, his eyes keep going back to her.

 Continuing my series of all Brody Carrie scenes, we reach “The Weekend.”
 If you didn’t believe the love story with this episode, you were probably just meant to never believe it.

-Continue reading “Homeland, Carrie and Brody, Was it Love?: Part IV”
+Continue reading “Homeland, Carrie and Brody, Was it Love?: Part III”

 Last we left, our couple had just met across a table and over files at CIA offices.
 Since then, Carrie Mathison has continued getting to know this mysterious Marine, Sgt.
 Nicholas Brody.
 Thanks to well-placed surveillance, she continues to get a head start on upcoming events by spending a few nights with her subject.
 Unbeknownst to him of course, but nights spent, nonetheless.